Seminar Speaking Skills: Designer Babies

 The seminar process

-The group are called into a room and sit around a table.
+- The group are called into a room and they sit around a table.

-The questions are given out and students have 3 minutes to read and prepare
+- The questions are given out and students have 2 minutes to read and prepare by taking notes.

-The seminar begins with an opening statement – what you are here today to discuss?
+- The seminar begins with an opening statement – we’re here today to discuss…

-Once everyone agrees this question has been addressed in full, then they move onto the next question.
+- Once everyone agrees the question has been addressed in full, then they move onto the next question.

 key points to a seminar